-Looking just like a regular leather jacket you would see someone wearing as they stroll down the street, this one hides massive protection under its casual exterior.
-Fully armored elbows and shoulders, with a space for a back protector insert, the jacket is made of hand distressed motorcycle grade leather.
+It looks just like a regular leather jacket you might see someone wearing as they stroll down the street, but this one hides massive protection under its casual exterior.
+It has fully-armored elbows and shoulders, with a space for a back protector insert.
+It’s also made of hand-distressed motorcycle-grade leather.

-On hot days, the inner liner can be detached and removed, allowing for air to flow in and out through the hidden vents under the arms and along the sides of the torso, and exhaust through the zippered rear vents.
-As well, as it is motorcycle grade leather, it is water repellant, but if you want full waterproofing, we suggest a waterproofing wax or spray that is certified for leather.
+On hot days, the inner liner can be detached and removed.
+Doing so allows air to flow in and out through the hidden vents under the arms and along the sides of the torso, then leave via the zippered rear vents.
+Also, since the jacket is made from motorcycle-grade leather, it is water-repellant (although if you want full waterproofing, we suggest a waterproofing wax or spray that is certified for leather).

-The casual rider does not want to have flashy logos screaming from their hands, and for them, Dainese made the Blackjacks.
-Classically Italian in their look, the gloves are made of premium goatskin leather, with double reinforcement on the heel and palm of the hand.
-The fingers, back of hand, and knuckles are protected with soft plastic inserts that are CE impact rated.
+Casual riders don’t want flashy logos screaming from their hands—and for them, Dainese made the Blackjacks.
+Classically Italian in their look, the gloves are made of premium goatskin leather, with double reinforcements on the heels and palms of each hand.
+The fingers, back of hand, and knuckles are also protected with soft plastic inserts that are CE impact rated.

-While you could wear riding jeans, maybe you can’t find the right fit, or the slim/regular cut leg that most have won’t fit your legs (a problem this specific author has with riding jeans), but you do have a pair of jeans you know fits a little loose on the legs.
-Fret not, riders, as Icon has us all covered with their Field Armor series.
+Maybe you can’t find riding jeans in your size, or the slim/regular cut leg that most of them have won’t fit your legs.
+However, if you have a regular pair of jeans that fits a little loose on the legs, Icon has you covered with their Field Armor series.

-The pants are made of tear resistant, double stitched poly-hydradry sweat wicking cloth.
-On top of the base layer, the pants have D30 grade armor and are kevlar reinforced at the sides of the knees, over the knees, thighs, hips, buttocks, groin, and tailbone to provide maximum abrasion and impact resistance.
+The pants are made of tear resistant, double stitched poly-Hydradry sweat-wicking cloth.
+They also have D30 grade armor and kevlar reinforcements at the sides of the knees, over the knees, and on the thighs, hips, buttocks, groin, and tailbone—providing maximum abrasion and impact resistance.